 Mr. Dam's entire academic career has been devoted to the University of Chicago, beginning in 1960 and extending, with various leaves of absence, to the present.
 From 1980 to 1982, he served as provost of the University of Chicago.
 Most of his academic work has centered on law and economics, particularly with respect to international issues.
 His publications include a number of books, of which the best known are The GATT: Law and International Economic Organization; Economic Policy Beyond the Headlineswith George P. Shultz; and, most recently, The Law-Growth Nexus: The Rule of Law and Economic Development.

 His other activities include serving as IBM vice president for law and external relations from 1985 to 1992, and as president and chief executive officer of the United Way of America for a six-month period in 1992, when he was chosen to clean up a scandal in that organization and put in place a new system of governance.
 He has extensive experience as an arbitrator, including five years as the system arbitrator for professional basketball.
-He is an honorary member of the board of the Brookings Institution and serves as a nonresident senior fellow of that organization.
+He is an honorary member of the board of the Brookings Institution.
 He also is a board member of the Committee for Economic Development.
 He is a member of the Shadow Financial Regulatory Committee.
 He was chairman of the German-American Academic Council and a board member of a number of nonprofit institutions, including the Council on Foreign Relations in New York and the Chicago Council on Foreign Relations.
 He served for 13 years on the board of Alcoa.